As a strong supporter of children learning through play, I want to share with you the Top 3 Benefits of learning through play.

 They have to decide who will be the cook and who will be the server.

-My daughter is the older one so she gets to write out the menu, but they both decide what will be included on the menu (usually milk, juice, coffee, hot dogs, sushi, spaghetti and ice cream – quite the combination).
+My daughter is the older one so she usually writes out the menu, but they both decide what will be included on the menu (usually milk, juice, coffee, hot dogs, sushi, spaghetti and ice cream – quite the combination).

 And they always make sure that we pay for our food.